 Photo courtesy of Kelty

-While a trash bag isn’t the most glamorous gift, taking care of Mother Nature is.
-This vehicle-mounted Trash Pak by Boulder-based Kelty ($100) stores any debris you might collect while bopping from campsite to city and back.
-Pro tip: You can also use the bag as extra external storage space, when trunk capacity just isn’t enough.
+While a trash bag isn’t the most glamorous gift, taking care of Mother Nature is a worthy one.
+This vehicle-mounted Trash Pak by Boulder-based Kelty ($125) stores any debris you might collect while bopping between campsites.
+Pro tip: You can also use the bag as extra external storage space when trunk capacity just isn’t enough.
 Available online

 Colorado State Parks Pass